-- "That the Chair's ruling [setting out that ruling or part of that ruling] be dissented from". - When a motion in accordance with this Rule is moved and seconded, the Chair must leave the Chair and the Deputy Mayor (or, if there is no Deputy Mayor or the Deputy Mayor is not in attendance, temporary Chair elected by the meeting) must take their place. - 51.3 The Deputy Mayor or temporary Chair must invite the mover to state the reasons for their dissent and the Chair may then reply. - 51.4 The Deputy Mayor or temporary Chair must put the motion in the following form: - "That the Chair's ruling be dissented from." - 51.5 If the vote is in the negative, the Chair resumes the Chair and the meeting proceeds. - 51.6 If the vote is in the affirmative, the Chair must then resume the Chair, reverse or vary (as the case may be) their previous ruling and proceed. - 51.7 The defeat of the Chair's ruling is in no way a motion of censure or non- confidence in the Chair, and should not be so regarded by the meeting.
+- "That the Chair's ruling [setting out that ruling or part of that ruling] be dissented from". - When a motion in accordance with this Rule is moved and seconded, the Chair must leave the Chair and the Deputy Mayor (or, if there is no Deputy Mayor or the Deputy Mayor is not in attendancepresent, temporary Chair elected by the meeting) must take theirhis or her place. - 51.3 The Deputy Mayor or temporary Chair must invite the mover to state the reasons for theirhis or her dissent and the Chair may then reply. - 51.4 The Deputy Mayor or temporary Chair must put the motion in the following form: - "That the Chair's ruling be dissented from." - 51.5 If the vote is in the negative, the Chair resumes the Chair and the meeting proceeds. - 51.6 If the vote is in the affirmative, the Chair must then resume the Chair, reverse or vary (as the case may be) their his or her previous ruling and proceed. - 51.7 The defeat of the Chair's ruling is in no way a motion of censure or non-confidence in the Chair, and should not be so regarded by the meeting.